RustMadeEasy/course-work/Pong/README.md

 ## Description

-A Pong app written in Rust, using the Bevy game engine.
+A Pong game app written in Rust, using the Bevy game engine.

 _NOTE: This sample code is part of the RustMadeEasy.com courses and is not meant for use in production._